martinohmann/hcl-rs/README.md

 ## Serialization examples

-A simple example to serialize some terraform configuration:
+An example to serialize some terraform configuration:

 ```rust
 use hcl::expr::Traversal;